Medical Credit vs. Regular Credit Cards: Which is Better?

 If you walked into the doctor's office in excruciating pain and were told by the admitting staff that you could be seen immediately if you simply signed up for a medical credit card on the spot, no doubt you'd be very interested.
 At the same time, you might want to know why you shouldn't simply reach for a credit card already in your wallet.
 Here's the pitch you might hear:

 By paying for a procedure with your current card, you may approach your maximum credit limit or even exceed it, seriously damaging your credit score.
-By contrast, a medical card is designed exclusively to pay for medical procedures; that’s why, it’s easier to qualify for than other credit cards.
-Indeed, one medical card issuer, AccessOne MedCard advertises on its website, “No patient is ever denied.”
-To be as inclusive as possible, many issuers base their credit decisions more on your current employment than on your credit history.
+By contrast, a medical card is designed exclusively to pay for medical procedures; that's why, it's easier to qualify for than other credit cards.
+Indeed, one medical card issuer, AccessOne MedCard advertises on its website to be as inclusive as possible.
+Many issuers base their credit decisions more on your current employment than on your credit history.
 So, if you have a job, but your credit is marginal, you’ll still qualify.